-To inquire about other opportunities, send Shalin an email with a CV, and concise statements of your scientific interests and career interests.
+To inquire about opportunities, send Shalin an email with a CV, and concise statements of your scientific interests and career interests.
 We value strong foundation, solid work ethic, and interest in solving important problems with collaborative colleagues over past experience in our areas of focus.

-If you are based at one of the three partner universities (UC Berkeley, UCSF, and Stanford), we have mechanisms for internships and long-term collaborations.
+If you are based at one of the three partner universities (UC Berkeley, UCSF, and Stanford), we have collaborative postdoc and other long-term collaboration opportunities.